larray-project/larray/doc/source/tutorial/getting_started.rst

 .. note::
     Contrary to slices on normal Python lists, the ``stop`` bound **is** included in the selection.

+TODO: need some text here (it s ugly to have code just after the note)

 .. ipython:: python